 Each government decides how Cabinet will operate.
 The Prime Minister chairs Cabinet and, as a result, has a strong influence on how Cabinet works.
 Some prime ministers have used a majority vote in Cabinet to decide on an issue.
 Other prime ministers have preferred to try to reach a consensus decision.

 All Cabinet discussions are secret, so that ministers can speak freely about any issue, including highly confidential matters such as national security.
 Once Cabinet has made a decision, all Cabinet ministers are expected to support the decision publicly.
 This is known as Cabinet solidarity.
-Cabinet records are kept secret for twenty to thirty years.
+Cabinet records are kept secret for 20 to 30 years.

 The Department of Prime Minister and Cabinet provides the technical, legal and other expert advice for the Cabinet to operate effectively.